As a university, courses are what we’re all about. We like to tell our visitors about them in an interesting and engaging way.

 My course has been approved, what happens now?

 The Systems Team will set up a listing for the course in SITS and will send an email to all affected users.
-Basic details of the course will be added in SITS so that a blank listing appears on the website CMS.
+Basic details of the course will be added in SITS so that a blank listing appears on the website content management system.
 Information about the course (what's involved, careers, modules, entry requirements and fees) will be added.
 Once all in place and checked, the course will be published on the website.

 This can be for a number of reasons: